aksharpatel17/Laravel-CRUD-API/README.md

 # Laravel-CRUD-App
- Create simple CRUD API using Scanctum for Authentication Using sqlite as database
+ Create simple CRUD API using Sanctum for Authentication Using sqlite as database